NovaCat35/shopping-cart/README.md

 # Shopping Cart [Ahola Awesome Store]

 Ahola!
 This is a demo e-commerce website that uses fake store api to populate the store site.
-Project aims to apply recently acquired knowledge and industry best practices, including React routing, testing frameworks, type checking, and fetching data from APIs.
+Project aims to apply recently acquired knowledge and industry best practices, including React routing, unit testing, type checking, and fetching data from APIs.

 ⚠️ Work in progress. 🌺